 Pictured: The 2022 Coach Approach Skills Training class for UMCRM leaders, Glisson Camp & Retreat Center (GA), with instructors Rev. Chris Holmes and George Howard.

 Co-active coaching, the foundation of CAST, offers a powerful shift in perspective.
 It’s not about giving advice—it’s about helping someone unlock their own wisdom, become more present, and take courageous steps toward growth.
-It’s a skill set that couldn’t be more aligned with the heartbeat of camp and retreat ministry, where transformation begins in relationships and is nurtured in community.
+The coaching skill set couldn’t be more aligned with the heartbeat of camp and retreat ministry, where transformation begins in relationships and is nurtured in community.

 “Coaching training was very impactful and is something I will continue to practice with summer staff,” shared Rachel McGuire, Assistant Director of Village & Sparrowood at Glisson (N.GA).
 “It has especially changed the way I speak to folks when they bring up problems—I find myself being more curious and asking more questions rather than trying to solve things for them.
 I’m grateful to be given the gift of a new mindset!”